-Managed by Lee Valley Regional Park Authority.
-Visit their website for the abbey and gardens.
+Managed by Lee Valley Regional Park Authority - visit their website for the Abbey Gardens.

 Before You Go

 Parking: The abbey remains sit within Waltham Abbey Gardens and these have a car park accessible from the roundabout on the B194 at the junction of Abbey View and Crooked Mile.
-The car park is not managed by English Heritage and there is a charge for it depending on the length of your visit - the first hour is £1, up to two hours is £2, up to three hours is £3, up to four hours is £4 and over four hours is £5.
+The car park is not managed by English Heritage and there is a charge for it depending on the length of your stay - up to one hour is £1, up to two hours is £2, up to three hours is £3, up to four hours is £4 and over four hours is £5.